 5. Enter a Coupon Code

-Make sure to enter the coupon code ‘BIGBONUS’ to get an increased discount.
-HostGator offers a regular promotional coupon of 20-33% off but my coupon will save you on average 50-65% off!
-I check regularly with HostGator to see if there are any seasonal offers.
+Make sure to enter the coupon code ‘BIGBONUS’ to get the largest possible discount (we test several coupons regularly!)
+HostGator offers a regular promotional coupon of 20-33% off but this coupon will save you on average 50-65% off!
+Again I check regularly with HostGator to see if there are any seasonal offers.
 So if it’s available, you’ll hear about it here.

 If the coupon ‘BIGBONUS’ is already entered, you’re all set.

-Using the coupons come at no additional cost to you and also gives us credit for referring you which allows me to keep making more free tutorials so I really appreciate if you use this coupon.
+Disclaimer: Using our coupons gives us credit for referring you which allows me to keep making more free tutorials.
 Thanks!

 Done and done.